opensearch-project/alerting/docs/bucket-level-alerting-rfc.md

-# Document-Level Alerting RFC
+# Bucket-Level Alerting RFC

-The purpose of this request for comments (RFC) is to introduce our plans to enhance the Alerting plugin with document-level alerting functionality and collect feedback and discuss our plans with the community.
+The purpose of this request for comments (RFC) is to introduce our plans to enhance the Alerting plugin with bucket-level alerting functionality and collect feedback and discuss our plans with the community.
 This RFC is meant to cover the high-level functionality and does not go into implementation details and architecture.

 ## Problem Statement